Botfuel/botfuel-dialog/references/prompt_dialog.md

 #### reducer

-The **reducer** property is a function that define how to deal with new values for the entity.
+The **reducer** property is a function that defines how to deal with new values for the entity.

 > reducer is an **optional** property.
 By default the old value is replaced with the new one.

-For example:

-You want to replace the color only if the color is blue:
+For example, if you want to replace the color only if the new one extracted is blue:

 ```javascript
 color: {